lamps-wg/draft-composite-sigs/draft-ietf-lamps-pq-composite-sigs.md

 We define the following algorithms which we use to serialize and deserialize the public and private keys

-   *  `SerializeKey(key) -> bytes`: Produce a byte string encoding the public or private key.
+   *  `SerializeKey(key) -> bytes`: Produce a fixed-length byte string encoding the public or private key.

-   *  `DeserializeKey(bytes) -> pk`: Parse a byte string to recover a public or private key.
+   *  `DeserializeKey(bytes) -> pk`: Parse a fixed-length byte string to recover a public or private key.
 This function can fail if the input byte string is malformed.

 We define the following algorithms which are used to serialize and deseralize the composite signature value

-   *  `SerializeSignatureValue(CompositeSignatureValue) -> bytes`: Produce a byte string encoding the CompositeSignatureValue.
+   *  `SerializeSignatureValue(CompositeSignatureValue) -> bytes`: Produce a fixed-length byte string encoding the CompositeSignatureValue.

-   *  `DeserializeSignatureValue(bytes) -> pk`: Parse a byte string to recover a CompositeSignatureValue.
+   *  `DeserializeSignatureValue(bytes) -> pk`: Parse a fixed-length byte string to recover a CompositeSignatureValue.
 This function can fail if the input byte string is malformed.

 A composite signature allows the security properties of the two underlying algorithms to be combined via standard signature operations `Sign()` and `Verify()`.